About SSGEOS

 Forecasts

-After nine months of research, from June 2014 to April 2015, the first public forecast was posted on Facebook with a warning that 22-27 April could be critical.
+After nine months of research, from June 2014 to April 2015, Ditrianum's first experimental forecast was posted on Facebook with a warning that 22-27 April could be critical.
 On 25 April a magnitude 7.8 earthquake occurred in Nepal.
 The next forecast focused on 28-29 May 2015 and a potential seismic event of up to magnitude 9.
 On 29 May a magnitude 6.8 earthquake occurred in Alaska, followed a day later by a magnitude 7.8 earthquake at the Bonin Islands, Japan, with initial estimates of magnitude 8.5.

 OK